trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 <figcaption>

 _Engraving of mould, and magnified view of the surface of a rose-leaf; Schem.
 12. From_ Micrographia: or Some Physiological Descriptions of Minute Bodies Made by Magnifying Glasses with Observations and Inquiries Thereupon _by Robert Hooke, Fellow of the Royal Society, 1665.
 (Wellcome Collection.
-CC BY.)_
+[CC BY SA](https://creativecommons.org/licenses/by-sa/3.0/))_

 </figcaption>